Cali07/Cali07/README.md

-# Calistas Mlilo :computer: :pray:
+Calistas Mlilo :computer: :pray:
 Welcome to my GitHub profile!
-I'm Calistas, a dedicated Software Engineer and a fervent believer that with God, all things are possible.
-I blend my technical prowess with my faith to architect solutions that have a meaningful impact on the world.
+I'm Calistas, a passionate Full Stack Developer and Systems Integrator, adept at bringing complex systems into harmonious operation.
+As a dedicated Software Engineer, I'm a fervent believer that with God, all things are possible.
+By combining my technical expertise with my faith, I endeavor to design and build software solutions that leave a lasting, positive imprint on the world.

-## :round_pushpin: Currently Based In
+:round_pushpin: Currently Based In
 City of Johannesburg, Gauteng, South Africa

+:hammer_and_wrench: Technical Skills & Expertise
+As a systems integrator and full stack developer, I have a wide array of skills that span from front-end to back-end development, as well as the integration of disparate systems to function as a cohesive whole.

 ## :hammer_and_wrench: Technical Skills
 ![Java](https://img.shields.io/badge/Java-%23ED8B00.svg?&style=for-the-badge&logo=java&logoColor=white)
 ![Python](https://img.shields.io/badge/Python-%23FFD43B.svg?&style=for-the-badge&logo=python&logoColor=blue)